bredd/brandtredd.github.io/COVID-19/index.md

 title: COVID-19 (Coronavirus) Data
 layout: default
 ---
-Johns Hopkins University posts COVID-19 data daily [2019 Novel Coronavirus COVID-19 (2019-nCoV) Data Repository by Johns Hopkins CSSE](https://github.com/CSSEGISandData/COVID-19) (as of February 2020).
+Johns Hopkins University posts COVID-19 data daily [2019 Novel Coronavirus COVID-19 (2019-nCoV) Data Repository by Johns Hopkins CSSE](https://github.com/CSSEGISandData/COVID-19) (as of August 2020).
 I wrote an open source program to download the data, filter and aggregate, and then store in a format that is convenient for analysis using tools like [Microsoft Excel](https://www.microsoft.com/microsoft/excel) or [Tableau](https://www.tableau.com/).

 Here are two video tutorials on how to retrieve the data and perform your own analysis: